Jayakrishnan22003251/ARP-Attack-and-Network-Sniffing/README.md

 ### Step 1:

-Install kali linux either in partition or virtual box or in live mode
+Install kali linux either in partition or virtual box or in  a live mode.

 ### Step 2: